NamanVer02/games_wishlist/README.md

 ## Feedback

 We value your feedback!
-If you have any questions, suggestions, or encounter any issues while using the Game Catalog app, please don't hesitate to reach out to us at [insert contact information].
+If you have any questions, or suggestions, or encounter any issues while using the Game Wishlist app, please don't hesitate to reach out to us at [insert contact information].
 Your feedback will help us improve the app and provide a better experience for all users.

-Thank you for using the Game Catalog app!
+Thank you for using the Game Wishlist app!
 We hope you enjoy exploring and discovering new games while keeping track of your favorites.